BRGustavoRibeiro/IBBCraftLauncher/README.md

 # IBBCraft Launcher
-O IBBCraft Launcher é uma aplicação .NET (C#) criada para o servidor de Minecraft do grupo Império da Brasilball.
+***[PT]*** O IBBCraft Launcher é uma aplicação .NET (C#) criada para o servidor de Minecraft do grupo Império da Brasilball.
 O software é responsável por consultar e baixar, se necessário, novas versões dos mods que são necessários para jogar no servidor.
-Este app é uma gambiarra feita em 2 dias.
-Não se assuste com a baixa qualidade e desorganização do código.
+Este app é uma gambiarra feita em 2 dias, usando a metodologia XGH.

+***[EN]*** IBBCraft Launcher is a .NET application, created for the 'Império da Brasilball's group Minecraft server.
+This software checks and download, if needed, new updates for the mods that are needed to play on the server.
+This app is a work around made in 2 days, using XGH methodology.

 ## Status
-Este software está descontinuado, pois o servidor com mods foi desligado.
-Não serão aceitas solicitações de atualizações e nenhum tipo de suporte será fornecido.
+***[PT]*** Este software está descontinuado, pois o servidor em que ele estava sendo usado foi desligado.
+Solicitações de atualização e suporte não serão aceitas.
 Sinta-se livre para fazer fork deste repositório e modificar, compilar e redistribuir este código como bem entender, de acordo com a licença estabelecida abaixo.

+***[EN]*** This software was discontinued, because the server it was being used was shutted off.
+No update and support requests will be accepted.
+Feel free to fork this repository and modify, compile and redistribute this code as you wish, complying with the license set forth below.

-## Licença
+## Licença / License
-Este software está licenciado sob a GNU Public License 3.0 (GPL 3).
+***[PT]*** Este software está licenciado sob a GNU Public License 3.0 (GPL 3).

+***[EN]*** This software is licensed under the GNU Public License 3.0 (GPL 3).

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by